raeganfaith/Flutter-Chat-App/README.md

-# CHATTERBOX: A MESSAGING APPLICATION
+# 📱CHATTERBOX: A MESSAGING APPLICATION
 ## Introduction

   The "Chatterbox" mobile application stands out as an advanced solution in the